thefrontside/microstates/README.md

 ## Array Microstates

 Quite often it is helpful to describe your data as a collection of types.
 For example, a blog might have an array of posts.
-To do this, you can use the array of type notation, `[Post]`.
+To do this, you can use the array of type notation `[Post]`.
 This signals that Microstates of this type represent an array whose members are each of the `Post` type.

 ```js
 class Blog {